-This chapter describes the Cisco Nexus 5000 Series switches and includes the following sections:
+Cisco Nexus 5000 Series switches introduce several new technologies, which are described in the following sections:

 Fibre Channel over Ethernet (FCoE) provides a method of encapsulating Fibre Channel traffic over a physical Ethernet link.
 FCoE frames use a unique Ethertype so that FCoE traffic and standard Ethernet traffic can be carried on the same link.

 Fibre Channel traffic requires a lossless transport layer.
 Native Fibre Channel implements lossless service using a buffer-to-buffer credit system.
 For FCoE traffic, the Ethernet link must provide lossless service.